martinMr79/project-exam2-martin-mroz/README.md

 Here are some of the main features that Holidaze provides:

-- View a comprehensive list of venues.
+- View a list of venues.
 - Search functionality to find specific venues.
 - Detailed pages for each venue.
 - A calendar with available dates for each venue.